 In this webinar, we will untangle the brambles of U.S. origin rules and provide tips on how to implement procedures to support compliance.

 The live presentation of this webinar was approved for 1.5 hours general CLE credit in Missouri and 1.25 hours general CLE credit in California and Illinois.
 1.25 hours general CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 September 17, 2020